-- (e) When the electronic voting system is used, the Speaker shall state the question and shall then state substantially the following: "All in favor vote 'aye'; all opposed vote 'no'; the Clerk will open the vote."
+When the electronic voting system is used, the Speaker shall state the question and shall then state substantially the following: "All in favor vote 'aye'; all opposed vote 'no'; the Clerk will open the vote."
 In order to have the vote recorded, the member must vote by the electronic voting system within the time allowed for that vote, unless the voting station assigned to a member is malfunctioning.
 The Speaker shall enforce this rule without exception.
 After the allotted time for voting has elapsed, the Speaker shall say: "The Clerk will now lock the machine and record the vote."
 After the machine is locked and the vote recorded, the Speaker shall announce the vote and declare the result.

-- (f) One copy of the machine printout of the vote record of all votes taken on the electronic voting system shall be filed in the office of the Principal Clerk, and two copies shall be filed in the Legislative Library where the copies shall be open to public inspection.
+One copy of the machine printout of the vote record of all votes taken on the (f) electronic voting system shall be filed in the office of the Principal Clerk, and two copies shall be filed in the Legislative Library where the copies shall be open to public inspection.
 A legible copy of the bill, amendment, or motion on which the vote was taken shall be filed with the printout of the vote in the Legislative Library.

-- before a vote is taken or while a vote is being taken on the electronic voting system, the Speaker shall announce that fact to the House, and any partial electronic voting system voting record shall be voided.
+When the Speaker ascertains that the electronic voting system is inoperative before a vote is taken or while a vote is being taken on the electronic voting system, the Speaker shall announce that fact to the House, and any partial electronic voting system voting record shall be voided.
 In such a case, if the North Carolina Constitution or the Rules of the House require a call of the ayes and noes, the Clerk shall call the roll of the House, and the ayes and noes shall be taken manually and shall be recorded on the Journal.
 All roll call votes shall be taken alphabetically.
 If, after a vote is taken on the electronic voting system, it is discovered that a malfunction caused an error in the electronic voting system printout, the Speaker shall direct the Reading Clerk and the Principal Clerk to verify and correct the printout record and so advise the House.

-- (h) For the purpose of identifying motions on which the vote is taken on the electronic voting system, the motions are coded as follows:
+For the purpose of identifying motions on which the vote is taken on the electronic voting system, the motions are coded as follows:

-- (1) To adjourn.
+To adjourn.
+(1)

-- (2) To recess.
+(2) To recess.

-- (3) To lay on the table.
+To lay on the table.
+(3)

-- (4) Previous question.
+Previous question.
+(4)

-- (5) To postpone indefinitely.
+To postpone indefinitely.
+(5)

-- (6) To reconsider.
+To reconsider.
+(6)

-- (7) To postpone to a day certain.
+To postpone to a day certain.
+(7)

 - (8) To re-refer.

+- 50

-- (9) To amend an amendment.
+- To amend an amendment.
+(9)

-- (10) To amend.
+(10)To amend.

-- (11) To concur or not concur.

-- (12) Miscellaneous.
+- (11) To concur or not concur. - (12) Miscellaneous.

-- RULE 21.
-Voice Votes; Stating Questions. (a) All other votes except those required to be taken on the electronic voting system shall be taken by voice vote.
+RULE 21.
+Voice Votes; Stating Questions. - (a) All other votes except those required to be taken on the electronic voting system shall be taken by voice vote.

-- (b) When a voice vote is taken, the Speaker shall put the question substantially as follows: "Those in favor (as the question may be) will say 'Aye'," and after the affirmative voice has been expressed, "Those opposed will say 'No'."

-- (c) No statement, explanation, debate, motion, parliamentary inquiry, or point of order shall be allowed once the voice vote has begun.
-Any point of order or parliamentary inquiry may be raised, however, after the completion of the vote.

-- RULE 22.
-Determining Questions. (a) Unless otherwise provided by the Constitution of North Carolina or by these rules, all questions shall be determined by a simple majority of the members present and voting.

-- (b) No member may vote unless the member is in the Chamber when the question is put.
-This subsection of this rule cannot be suspended.